secdec/attack-surface-detector-cli/README.md

     Generated 50 total parameters
     To enable logging include the -debug argument

-## Generating JSON
+## Saving to JSON

 The detected endpoints can be serialized and stored in a JSON file.
 This is done using the `-json` and `-output=...` parameters:

     > java -jar attack-surface-detector-cli.jar C:\...\SourceCode -json -output=C:\...\endpoints.json

-The default `json` format carries extra information and is intended to be used with the `threadfix-ham` module from the ASTAM Correlator through `com.denimgroup.threadfix.framework.engine.full.EndpointSerialization.deserializeAll(..)`.
+This `json` output carries extra information and is intended to be used with the `threadfix-ham` module from the ASTAM Correlator through `com.denimgroup.threadfix.framework.engine.full.EndpointSerialization.deserializeAll(..)`.
 A simplified output can be created by using the `-simple-json` flag instead of `-json`.
 See the Options section below for more details.

 ## Options

     <folder-path>
 Runs endpoint detection on code location in the given folder path. _(Required, unless -path-list-file=... is specified)_